 Finally, these questions would help you determine your mission.

-And let me remind you, in case you don’t know, a mission is bigger than goals.
+And let me remind you, if you don’t know, a mission is more significant than goals.

 So you’ve figured out the answer to all the questions above.

 Now comes the big question: What’s your Ikigai?